Business Plans & Government Support (Cambridge (CIE) O Level Business Studies): Revision Note

 • Producing a business plan forces the owner to think about every aspect of the business before they start, which should reduce the risk of failure

-• A clear explanation of the goods or services provided by the business which helps to attract investors
+• A clear explanation of the goods or services provided by the business, helping to attract investors

-• This may also include the history of the business idea
+• May also include the history of the business idea

 • What the business wants to achieve in the medium and long term